Proxy Service#

 Configuration#

-The service is configured using environment variables.
+The proxy service is configured using environment variables.

 Environment Variables#